bogomirov/glx-dock-bluebird-theme/README.md

 * From now on, you can publish online any changes you make: https://help.github.com/articles/pushing-to-a-remote

-* A final and optional step could be to initiate a pull request, so your changes to the Bluebird Glx-Dock theme can be incorporated in the original: https://help.github.com/articles/creating-a-pull-request
+* A final and optional step could be to initiate a pull request, so your changes to the Bluebird theme for Glx-Dock can be incorporated in the original repository: https://help.github.com/articles/creating-a-pull-request

 #Uninstall